miyagawa/cpanminus/README.md

 maintain (that's why CPANPLUS was born, right?) and CPANPLUS is a huge beast for me to start working on.

+## Are you on drugs?

-And yes, I think my brain has been damaged since I looked at PyPI, gemcutter, pip and rip.
+Yeah, I think my brain has been damaged since I looked at PyPI, gemcutter, pip and rip.
 They're quite nice and I really wanted something as nice for CPAN which I love.